magiclen/wait-service/README.md

 ## The Config File

 With the `--json` option, you can input one or more JSON files to import your TCP / UDS services.
-Each file needs to content a JSON array of objects.
+The content of each file needs to be a JSON array of objects.

 For a TCP service, the object format is